yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-payment.md

 })
 ```

-2. In case the transaction is rejected, you will need to:\
+2. In case the transaction is rejected, you will need to:
    i.
 Create a new checkout session.
    ii.
 Generate a new one-time token.
 In the one-time token generation, send the new checkout session in the `checkoutSession` parameter.
 3. Continue with the new checkout and one-time token with the regular payment flow.

 ### Clear the values entered in the card fields

 Related to the previous functionality, the merchant can configure to clear the information entered in any card field.
 To accomplish this, it is necessary to execute the method `secureFieldInstance.clearValue()`, for each field that you wish to clear or delete.
-Below is an example:
+The following example shows how:

 ```javascript
 const secureFieldInstance = secureFields.create({...})